 These perceptions seemed relevant because of the curve of that career.
 He started out with just six home runs in two minor league seasons and averaged fewer than 20 per year during his first three years in the majors.
 At the top of his game he had successive seasons of 31, 43, 34, 42, 47 and 39 home runs.
 Bagwell surged almost simultaneously with Mark McGwire and Sammy Sosa, two sluggers whose drug use subsequently sullied their career reputations.
 Their and others’ accomplishments generated questions about the proliferation of home runs hit during this period.
 It became a centerpiece of suspicion that something might be amiss.38

-These sorts of associative considerations have fueled speculation that Bagwell used steroids or PEDs.
-He has never been linked to use of drugs, however, either through the drug testing policy, various investigations, or legal actions.
-And he has consistently denied employing drugs or steroids on numerous occasions.
+These sorts of associative considerations fueled speculation that Bagwell used steroids or PEDs.
+He was never linked to use of drugs, however, either through the drug testing policy, various investigations, or legal actions.
+Bagwell consistently denied employing drugs or steroids on numerous occasions.
 But he has come to believe that whatever he says will not matter.
 In a 2009 interview, Bagwell observed that his is a no-win situation.
 “I know what I did; I know how hard I worked.
 If someone thinks I took crap because I was in that era, what am I going to do to show them I didn’t?
 I can’t go take a blood test now.”39

-Because of the controversy, Bagwell has increasingly shown ambivalence about getting into the Hall because even if elected, it would be an empty accomplishment.
-Induction into the Hall is not what defines him, he says.
-“I keep telling people this and people don’t understand it. . . .
+Because of the controversy over drugs, Bagwell increasingly showed ambivalence about getting into the Hall because even if elected, it would be an empty accomplishment.
+Induction into the Hall is not what defines him, “I keep telling people this and people don’t understand it. . . .
 Baseball does not define me as a person.
 It’s what I do with my kids, and as a husband, that’s going to define me.
 It’d be an honor, don’t get me wrong, but I’ve got other things to do in my life too.”42

-Amid the discussions, Bagwell goes on with his life.
-Married and divorced twice, he remarried in August 2014.
-He and his wife Rachel have five children in their blended family.44 He still lives in the Houston area and occasionally works with the Astros, most recently spending several days with them in the spring of 2015 as a special instructor.45
+Amid the discussions, Bagwell went on with his life.
+Twice divorced, he remarried in August 2014.
+He and his wife Rachel have five children in their blended family.44 He lives in the Houston area and occasionally works with the Astros, most recently spending several days with them in the spring of 2015 as a special instructor.45

-Whether Bagwell gets into the Hall of Fame is a question only the BBWAA will be able answer.
-What is not in question is how his teammates view him.
-Astros pitcher Mike Hampton called Bagwell “the ultimate teammate,” in an interview several years ago.
+While Bagwell’s credentials were questioned for years there was never any question how his teammates viewed him.
+Astros pitcher Mike Hampton once called Bagwell “the ultimate teammate,” in an interview.
 “Bagwell and Biggio let it be known that there was an Astros way of doing things.
 The Bagwell and Biggio way was to demand accountability, starting with themselves.
 Bagwell was particularly quick to deflect credit for his success, explaining ‘that’s my job,’ and to readily accept blame—often for the failures that weren’t even his.
 His ability to connect with teammates knew no barriers, racial or otherwise.”46

-This description, echoed by many, reflects the highest compliment a player can receive.
+This description, echoed by many, more than any outside voting process reflected the highest compliment a player can receive.
 It speaks well of a one-time skinny Red Sox prospect who indeed had “a great ride.”

 1 The author would like to express his appreciation for Mr. Bill Francis at the Baseball Hall of Fame (HoF) who provided a copy of material from Jeff Bagwell’s HoF file for this article and to Tom Schott for his editorial skills in improving this piece.